-Pope takes message of peace, reconciliation to Mozambique
+Pope to Mozambique after new accord: ‘Courage brings peace’

 In his speech, Francis praised their courage for setting aside personal interest and violence and working instead for the common good.

-“Courage brings peace!”
-Francis told the officials, speaking in Spanish-accented Portuguese.
-“You have experienced suffering, sorrow and affliction, but you have refused to let human relationships be governed by vengeance or repression, or to allow hatred and violence to have the final word.”
+“You have experienced suffering, sorrow and affliction, but you have refused to let human relationships be governed by vengeance or repression, or to allow hatred and violence to have the final word,” he said.

 He urged a continued commitment to a process of reconciliation and development that respects the environment and takes care of those on the fringes of society.